Danni McCormack: Invicta FC

 McCormack faced Maíra Mazar on November 16, 2022, at Invicta FC 50, winning via unanimous decision.

+Invicta FC Strawweight Champion

 McCormack faced Valesca Machado for the Invicta FC Strawweight Championship on March 15, 2023, at Invicta FC 52.
 She won the bout and title via unanimous decision.

+In the first title defense, McCormack faced Karolina Wójcik on October 27, 2023, at Invicta FC 54: McCormack vs. Wójcik.
+She won the fight via rear-naked choke in the fourth round.